walshb/framework_linux_ec/README.md

 the kernel, so we create a loadable module with a different name.
 Or, we could compile a new kernel but that's a bit more work.

+Most of the code is exactly the same as in the upstream kernel.
+All I have done is rename the modules and add the AML mutex locking.

 ## Can I compile a new kernel instead?

 Yes.
 Please see [here](https://github.com/walshb/linux), branch